-Eero Pro 6 vs. Eero 6: Which should you buy?
+Should you buy the Eero Pro 6 or Eero 6?
+We can help you decide!

 |Dimensions

-Eero Pro 6 is extremely compact for the specs it packs, especially considering it still manages to cover up to 2,000 sq ft.
+Eero Pro 6 is extremely compact for the specs it packs, especially considering it still manages to cover up to 2,000 sq. ft.
 That's not bad, and two or three should be able to cover an entire house with ease.
-Keep in mind that with wireless routers, you want to overbuy coverage a bit to account for things that will negatively affect signal strength, such as walls.
-If you have a home with concrete or plaster walls, your signal will decrease very quickly from room to room.
+Keep in mind that you want to overbuy coverage with wireless routers a bit to account for things that will negatively affect signal strength, such as walls.
+If you have a home with concrete or plaster walls, your signal will decrease quickly from room to room.

 Your mesh will perform at its best when each node has a strong connection to another.
-Make sure to plan in some overlap to makes sure your speeds stay high.
+Make sure to plan in some overlap to ensure your speeds stay high.
 Your fastest speed will only ever be as fast as the slowest connection between your device and the modem.

-Eero 6 covers a more modest 1,500 sq ft, so you will need more nodes to cover a house.
+Eero 6 covers a more modest 1,500 square feet, so you will need more nodes to cover a house.
 Still, for many two or three-bedroom homes, two or three Eero 6 nodes should be sufficient.
-There's no need to worry too much about getting this right immediately since nodes can be added easily if there's a need.
+There's no need to worry too much about getting this right immediately since nodes can be added easily if needed.

 If you're looking for something to cover a studio apartment or similarly small and open space, either router should do a great job.
-In the case that you only need one router, the Eero 6 will be able to deliver gigabit speeds since it won't need to share its 5GHz band with the mesh.
+If you only need one router, the Eero 6 will be able to deliver gigabit speeds since it won't need to share its 5GHz band with the mesh.

 Eero excels at compatibility.
 If you have an older Eero mesh in your home, there's no need to get rid of it.
-You can build a faster mesh with newer Eeros in the places you need it while keeping your older Eeros in service where speed isn't really a big issue, such as a detached garage.
+You can build a faster mesh with newer Eeros in the places you need while keeping your older Eeros in service where speed isn't really a big issue, such as a detached garage.
 Just be sure to connect your fastest Eero straight to the modem.

 If you're looking to get the most out of your Eero 6 or Eero Pro 6 mesh, you should stick with a Wi-Fi 6 capable Eero for expansion.
-Your three best options to expand your Eero Pro 6 mesh are more Eero Pro 6 routers for the best possible speed followed by either an Eero 6 or an Eero 6 Extender.
-The wireless capabilities for the Eero 6 Extender are identical to the standard Eero 6 but it lacks Ethernet ports.
+Your three best options to expand your Eero Pro 6 mesh are more Eero Pro 6 routers for the best possible speed, followed by either an Eero 6 or an Eero 6 Extender.
+The wireless capabilities for the Eero 6 Extender are identical to the standard Eero 6, but it lacks Ethernet ports.
 Still, for $40 less, it's a great option.

 There's no doubt that Eero Pro 6 is faster than Eero 6 and both routers are competitive with the best wireless routers you can get.
+It's also worth remembering that Eero isn't the only whole-home Wi-Fi solution around.
 The main question is whether or not you need that sort of speed.
 More people than ever ask a lot of their home networks due to working from home or even attending school from home.
 Gigabit connections are great, and if you have one, Eero Pro 6 is right for you.

 For most people, 500Mbps is likely faster than the connection you're paying for, making the Eero 6 the best fit.
 You can also spend the money you saved on your base Eero to add another Eero 6 or Eero 6 Extender so you can make sure coverage is consistent all over your home.
 For most people, Eero 6 will be more than enough for quite some time.